 - Fangirl: Trisha is one to her favorite baseball player, Tom Gordon.

 - Heroic BSoD: But she recovers.
 Kids are resilient that way.

 - Nature Is Not Nice: The only real enemy Trisha faces is the cruelty of nature.
 Or it could be an evil forest spirit.

 - Nerd: Trisha's brother, Peter.
 In an aversion of the usual trope, he was reasonably popular at his old school.
 Not so much at his new one.

 - Nobody Poops: Averted.
 Particularly after a very dehydrated Trisha gorges herself after she finally discovers a stream.

 - Not So Remote: Early in the narrative, Trisha just barely misses discovering a popular vacation lake, mistaking it for an impassable bog.

 - Precision F-Strike: Early on Trisha's circumstances get so dire that she drops what she calls "the F word" for the first time in her life.

 - Sex with the Ex: Occurs between Trisha's parents when they seek comfort in one another while she's missing.
+It is mentioned that it came out of nowhere and was the last thing either of them expected to happen.
 The end of the novel implies that a reconciliation may be in the cards.